Half-Life (series): Half-Life: Alyx

 Valve released Half-Life: Alyx, a virtual reality (VR) game, on March 23, 2020, for Windows.
 In this prequel to Half-Life 2, players control Alyx as she and her father Eli establish the resistance against the Combine in City 17.
 Described by Valve as its "flagship" VR game, it was developed using the Source 2 engine and supports all PC-compatible VR headsets.
 Players use VR to interact with the environment and fight enemies, using gravity gloves to manipulate objects, similarly to the gravity gun from Half-Life 2.
 Alyx was released to acclaim.
 Reviewers at publications such as VG247, Tom's Hardware and Video Games Chronicle described it as VR's "killer app".

 Unreleased games

 Several Half-Life games have been canceled, including Half-Life 2: Episode Three, a version of Half-Life 3, and games developed by Junction Point Studios and Arkane Studios.

 Related games

 Portal series

-The Portal series, which takes place in the same universe as the Half-Life games, is a series of puzzle games developed by Valve.
-The first game in the series, Portal, was initially released alongside Episode Two in The Orange Box on October 10, 2007.
-The player controls a test subject named Chell as she moves through the laboratories of Black Mesa's primary rival, Aperture Science, completing various tests with a device that allows her to create linked portals in physical space.
-In the later stages of the game, the player battles GLaDOS, a corrupt artificial intelligence computer that monitors her every move.
-The game is the spiritual successor to Narbacular Drop, with many of the same team members working on the game.
-Portal has been acclaimed as one of the most original games in 2007, receiving praise for its unique gameplay and darkly humorous story.
-An Xbox Live Arcade expansion was released on October 22, 2008, and its sequel, Portal 2, was released on April 19, 2011.
+The Portal series is a series of puzzle games developed by Valve which takes place in the same universe as the Half-Life games.
+The first game, Portal, was released on October 10, 2007, followed by Portal 2 on April 19, 2011.
+The Half-Life writer, Marc Laidlaw, opposed the crossover with Portal, feeling it "made both universes smaller", and said later: "I just had to react as gracefully as I could to the fact that it was going there without me.
+It didn't make any sense except from a resource-restricted point of view."